alanng10/class-lang/Docue/Article/Sande/a.md

 any of the string value.
 The ValueOperate Type is string StructType.

+StringValue is not write able.
+This is enough element to do any string operation for effect.

 Sande does not need enum.
 Sande has StructType and glob var.
 Shared list is made with glob var of StructType and init with maide.